Zikkou-1/Ardogame/Games/AstroDash/README.md

 We created a small Arduino game where the Arduino handles all the game logic, including the movement of the meteors and the timing of the Dash.

-The goal of the game is simple: we have to move our hand over the ultrasonic sensor\potentiometer at the right moment to keep the Spaceship moving.
+The goal of the game is simple: we have to move our hand over the **ultrasonic sensor** at the right moment to keep the Spaceship moving.
 If our timing is correct, the spaceship continues moving.
-If we move too early or too late, the ship crashes and the game ends.
+If we move too early or too late, the ship crashes and the game **ends**.

 As the game progresses, the meteors speed gradually increases, making the timing more challenging.
 Our score is the number of seconds we can stay alive before the game ends.

 It’s a fast and fun reaction game that tests precision and timing, with the Arduino controlling the logic, the ultrasonic sensor\potentiometer detecting our actions, and the phone screen displaying the game.

-### 🪨 Arduino-Controlled meteor Dodge Game (Android Edition)
-Play AstroDash on your phone using just your hand!

 ### 📌 About the Project

 This project is a modern twist on the classic Meteor Dodge Game, now fully playable on Android devices.
 The spaceship is controlled by your hand via an ultrasonic sensor\potentiometer connected to an Arduino Uno, which communicates directly with your phone over USB serial.

-✔ No keyboard or touchscreen needed
++ **No** keyboard or touchscreen needed

-✔ Real-time hand tracking for smooth control
++ **Real-time** hand tracking for smooth control

-✔ Educational project for Arduino and mobile app development
++ **Educational** project for Arduino and mobile app development

 ### 🎮 How It Works